avocado-linux/mkfat/README.md

 The manifest is a JSON file that describes the contents of the FAT image.
 It has two main keys: `files` and `directories`.

 *   `files`: A list of file entries to include in the image.
 Each entry is an object with the following keys:
-    *   `input`: The path to the source file, relative to the `base` path.
+    *   `filename`: The path to the source file, relative to the `base` path.
     *   `output`: The path where the file will be placed in the FAT image.
-If omitted, the `input` path is used.
+If omitted, the `filename` path is used.
 *   `directories`: An optional list of empty directories to create in the image.

 ### Example Manifest